Max Yasgur: Woodstock Festival

-After area villages Saugerties (located about 40 mi from Yasgur's farm) and Wallkill declined to provide a venue for the festival, Yasgur leased one of his farm's fields for a fee that festival sponsors said was $10,000.
-Soon afterward he began to receive both threatening and supporting phone calls (which could not be placed without the assistance of an operator because the community of White Lake, New York, where the telephone exchange was located, still utilized manual switching).
-Some of the calls threatened to burn him out.
-However, the helpful calls outnumbered the threatening ones.
+After area villages Saugerties (located about 40 mi from Yasgur's farm) and Wallkill declined to provide a venue for the festival, Yasgur leased one of his farm's fields for a fee that festival sponsors later said was $10,000.
+Soon after agreeing to host the event, he began to receive both threatening and supporting phone calls (which could not be placed without the assistance of an operator because the community of White Lake, New York, where the telephone exchange was located, still used manual switching).
+While many calls were critical of his decision, the helpful calls outnumbered the threatening ones.

 Opposition to the festival began soon after the festival's relocation to Bethel was announced.
-Signs were erected around town, saying, "Local People Speak Out Stop Max's Hippie Music Festival.
-No 150,000 hippies here" and "Buy no milk".
+Signs were erected around town, saying, "Local People Speak Out Stop Max's Hippie Music Festival", "No 150,000 hippies here", and "Buy no milk".

 Yasgur was 49 at the time of the festival and had a heart condition.
 He said at the time that he never expected the festival to be so large, but that "if the generation gap is to be closed, we older people have to do more than we have done."

 Yasgur quickly established a rapport with the concert-goers, providing food at cost or for free.
 When he heard that some local residents were reportedly selling water to people coming to the concert, he put up a big sign at his barn on New York State Route 17B reading "Free Water."
 The New York Times reported that Yasgur "slammed a work-hardened fist on the table and demanded of some friends, 'How can anyone ask money for water?'"
 His son Sam recalled his father telling his children to "take every empty milk bottle from the plant, fill them with water and give them to the kids, and give away all the milk and milk products we had at the dairy."

 At the time of the concert, friends described Yasgur as an individualist who was motivated as much by his principles as by the money.
 According to Sam Yasgur, his father agreed to rent the field to the festival organizers because it was a very wet year, which curtailed hay production.
 The income from the rental would offset the cost of purchasing thousands of bales of hay.

 Yasgur also believed strongly in freedom of expression, and was angered by the hostility of some townspeople toward "anti-war hippies".
 Hosting the festival became, for him, a "cause".

 On the third day of the festival, just before Joe Cocker's early afternoon set, Yasgur addressed the crowd:

 His speech was met with a massive cheer from the audience.